Chart Color Schemes

 North Plympton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 31.6% among residents aged 15+, surpassing South Australia's average of 25.7%.
-Bachelor degrees are the most prevalent at 22.0%, followed by postgraduate qualifications (7.4%) and graduate diplomas (2.2%).
-Vocational credentials are also prominent, with 28.3% of residents aged 15+ holding such qualifications – advanced diplomas at 10.4% and certificates at 17.9%.
+The area's educational profile is notable regionally, with university qualification rates of 31.6% among residents aged 15+, surpassing the South Australian average of 25.7%.
+Bachelor degrees are most common at 22.0%, followed by postgraduate qualifications (7.4%) and graduate diplomas (2.2%).
+Vocational credentials are prominent, with 28.3% of residents aged 15+ holding such qualifications – advanced diplomas account for 10.4% and certificates for 17.9%.

-Educational participation is high, with 25.0% of residents currently enrolled in formal education, including 7.7% in tertiary education, 6.6% in primary education, and 4.8% pursuing secondary education.
-Educational facilities seem to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 25.0% of residents currently enrolled in formal education.
+This includes 7.7% in tertiary education, 6.6% in primary education, and 4.8% pursuing secondary education.

 Frequently Asked Questions - Education